 Have you ever baked with a tart pan?
-Getting a tart out of a tart pan is a really crucial and very stressful step in baking for all of us.
+Getting a tart out of the pan is a really crucial and very stressful step in baking for all of us.
 This step can literally make or break your recipe.
-Here's how to use a tart pan, whether you need to grease tart pans, the ways to line them with your dough, and a professional pastry chef's easy technique for how to remove a tart from a tart pan without any stress (or tears!).
+Here's how to use tart pans, whether you need to grease them, the ways to line them with your dough, and a professional pastry chef's easy technique for how to remove a tart from a tart pan without any stress (or tears!).
 This trick works for getting tarts out of mini tart pans and full-sized tart pans!

 Most tart pans have a crinkled or fluted edge, but some may have a straight edge.
 Some tart pans come as one piece, and others have two pieces.
 Most tart pans are shallow, although quiche pans are deep tart pans, allowing for more filling.

 Which tart pan you use is entirely dependent on what you are baking.
 If you are going to be pouring a fluid batter into your tart pan, this is when you would want to reach for a one-piece tart pan to avoid leaks.
 On the other hand, if you are baking a tart with a crust that you would like to remove from the pan to serve, this is when you need a tart pan with removable bottom.

 A tart pan with a removable bottom is a two-piece tart pan where the ring and base are separate.
 This means that you can slide the tart ring off of your baked tart to unmold the tart, and then you can slide the tart off the flat metal disk base onto a serving plate.